 The Commemoration of the Faithful Departed celebrates the saints in a more local and intimate key.
 It allows us to remember with thanksgiving before God those whom we have known more directly: those who gave us life, or who nurtured us in faith.

-On Wednesday 2 November at 12:00 noon at All Saints Oakham, we have a celebration of Holy Communion in Commemoration of the Faithful Departed.
+On the 2 November at 12:00 noon at All Saints Oakham, we have a celebration of Holy Communion in Commemoration of the Faithful Departed.
 Those whose loved ones’ funerals have been conducted within the Team in the last three years are particularly invited, and their names are read out with an opportunity for you to light a candle in their memory.
 Everyone is very welcome to add to the list of names read those who they wish to remember – names can be added to the list by the South Door at Oakham, or can be emailed to the office.

 Redemption is a work of God’s grace; it is God who redeems us in Christ and there is nothing to be done beyond what Christ has done.
 But we still wait for the final consummation of God’s new creation in Christ; those who are Christ’s, whether or not they have passed through death, are joined in prayer that God’s kingdom will be revealed finally and in all its fullness.
 We also sense that it is a fearful thing to come before the unutterable goodness and holiness of God, even for those who are redeemed in Christ; that it is searing as well as life-giving to experience God’s mercy; and this instinct also is expressed in the liturgy of All Souls’ Day.